Vizonex/Winloop/README.md

 ## Issues Reporting

 If you find any bugs with this library be sure to open up an issue to our github repo.
 Me and other contributors will be happy try to help you figure out and diagnose your problems.

+## Making pull requests
+We encourage anyone to make pull-requests to winloop from spelling mistakes to vulnerability patches.
+Every little bit helps keep this library maintained and alive.
+Make sure that you are able to compile the library with the steps shown above.
+We plan to implement a nightly workflow to verify one's pull request in the future.